 Figures and tables - Charts, graphs and tables should be created in Microsoft Word whenever possible.
 All photos and images which are not created in Word should be submitted as separate JPG, PNG, PDF or TIF files.
 Do not paste any images, figures, photos, charts, graphs or tables from a PDF or JPG into a Word document or PowerPoint.
+Instead, attach it separately in its original format.
 All figures should be referred to in the text of the manuscript.
 Materials from other sources must include written permission from the author and publisher.

 unit of measurement.

 A conflict of interest statement should be included at the end of the text if there are any potential, perceived or real conflicts of interest for any author.
 If the author has no conflicts, so state.
 These disclosures may be published along with the article at the editor's discretion.